• Skip to primary navigation

 GaineswoodDemopolis

 One of America's finest Greek Revival houses, Gaineswood is a masterpiece.
 Exceptional interior spaces have domed ceilings, elaborate plasterwork, and a facing pair of gilt mirrors that endlessly reflect each other.
 Designed by owner and amateur architect General Nathan Bryan Whitfield, Gaineswood was constructed during 1843-1861.
-Some of the elaborate work was executed by African American slaves.
+Some of the elaborate work was executed by enslaved African-Americans.
 The house museum contains many original Whitfield family furnishings and objects.
 The grounds feature a gazebo, a slave house, and a small building that was most likely a detached kitchen.

 Alabama Mining MuseumDora